Farcy-Corentin/Portfolio_v2/CONTRIBUTING.md

 This file is a set of guilines for contributing to _Porfolio v2_ project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-**All the contributors are/will be added to our [Contributors Wall](CONTRIBUTORS.md).** If we forgot someone, please let us know.
-We'll be glad to add them to the list.

 #### Table of contents